raulh82vlc/raulh82vlc.github.io/about.md

 ---

 # Raúl Hernández López / Raul Hernandez Lopez
-**Senior Software Engineer - Android at Twitter UK & Kotlin lover**
+*Senior Software Engineer - Android at Twitter UK & Kotlin lover*

 ### Overview
-I would like to introduce myself as a continuous learner, apart from being an experienced Software Engineer, currently working at Twitter UK, specialised on the Android platform (& Kotlin lover), as well as a beginner speaker.
-I would like to introduce myself as a continuous learner, apart from being an experienced Software Engineer specialised on the Android platform & Kotlin lover, as well as a beginner speaker.
+I would like to introduce myself as a continuous learner, apart from being an experienced Software Engineer, specialised on the Android platform & Kotlin lover, as well as a beginner speaker.

-I am from Valencia (Spain), nowadays I am living, working and enjoying meetups in London (UK) and conferences everywhere.
+I am from Valencia (Spain), where we use to love paella and horchata, nowadays I am living, working and enjoying meetups in London (UK) and conferences everywhere.

 I do love travelling when I can, listening music gigs, reading tech/no-tech books, hanging out with friends, a very cold beer or running.